SAP/open-resource-discovery/docs/details/articles/data-product.md

   * Documents (e.g. raw log entries, events, multi-level-aggregates, hierarchies)
   * Spatial data
 * A data product is exposed by a "producer" to fulfill the needs of "consumers".
+* The data set is optimized toward "intensive reads" and consumed in a read-only fashion.

 ### API Aspect